learn-co-curriculum/dsc-dash-intro/README.md

 ### DataTable Components

 For a data science app, it is often useful to be able to display tabular data.
-Let's go ahead and load in the Iris Dataset from scikit-learn:
+Go ahead and load in the Iris Dataset from scikit-learn:

 ```python